surh/scip_barplot/extended_example.md

     ##  9 OTU_14834 D195          5
     ## 10 OTU_14834 D196          1
     ## # … with 8,891 more rows

+In the code above the options `samples_to` and `names_to` indicate the names of the new columns in the new tibble.

 Lets create a smaller subset of the data to make some basic plots